sheygildas/-Lift-_and_Shift_Local_App_Setup_to_AWS/README.md

 ### :earth_africa: Map ELB Endpoint to website name in DNS

-- Create A record and map ELB endpoint so that we can use our domain name to reach our application.
+- Create `A record` and map ELB endpoint so that we can use our domain name to reach our application.

 ![Project Image](project-image-url)

-- Verify our application using our DNS.
-Our applicatin can be reached through 'HTTPS' connect.
+- Verify our application using our `DNS`.
+Our applicatin can be reached through `HTTPS` connect.

 ![Project Image](project-image-url)